Trends and climate

 If consent is not provided, are there other circumstances in which data processing is permitted?

-- the data controller processes data in order to respect a legal obligation;
+- the data controller processes data to respect a legal obligation;

-- the data processing is necessary in order to protect the data subject’s life;
+- the data processing is necessary to protect the data subject’s life;

-- the data processing is necessary in order to accomplish a mission of public interest;
+- the data processing is in the public interest;

-- the data processing is necessary in order to sign or fulfil a contract; or
+- the data processing is necessary to sign or fulfil a contract; or

 - the data processing serves a legitimate interest that does not harm the data subject’s own personal interests or rights.